Merkel arrives for West Africa visit on business, migrants

 Migrant arrivals in Europe across the Mediterranean from Africa and Turkey are at their lowest level in five years, but the issue remains sensitive.
 Merkel, who refused to close Germany’s borders at the height of the migrant crisis in 2015, has toughened her stance recently to salvage her government from a rift over the issue.

-Some in Europe hope that investing more in West Africa will help keep people in a region widely plagued with unemployment, dodgy infrastructure and now the effects of climate change from leaving.
+Some in Europe hope that investing more in West Africa will help keep people in a region plagued with unemployment, dodgy infrastructure, rising extremism and now the effects of climate change from leaving.

-A day before leaving for Africa, Merkel hosted U2 frontman Bono for a discussion on Africa and its “development opportunities,” the Chancellery said in an Instagram post .
+“We must not be accomplices of the people smugglers.
+We must fight illegality but also create legality and conditions for work here on the ground,” Merkel said after meeting with Senegalese President Macky Sall, according to her spokesman Steffen Seibert.
+Germany announced it would electrify 300 Senegalese villages.

+Senegal’s president agreed and pointed out the youth who are drowning while trying to cross the Mediterranean.
+“It is not in the dignity of Africa,” he said.
+He reminded citizens they cannot seek asylum because they are not persecuted at home or at war.
+“We’re a democracy,” he said.

 Senegal and Ghana are two of Africa’s fastest-growing economies and among its most stable countries.
 Both have signed on to the Compact with Africa initiative to promote private investment that Germany launched last year during its presidency of the Group of 20 industrialized and developing nations.